Tag Archive : tips for Infidelity

 This happens when people experience true love and sexual desire for more than one individual at a time.
 Despite the idealistic notion of having just one true love, it is possible to feel intense romantic love for several people at the same time.
 While such scenarios are emotionally possible, they are quite complicated and seem to create plenty of anxiety and stress.
 In this scenario, cheating partners, in their effort not to cause anyone harm, mostly end up hurting everyone.

-What to do after being cheated on
+What to do after being cheated on?

 Now that whatever confusion you have hopefully been assuaged, it is up to you to decide what kind of steps to take next.
 Several marriages and relationships can survive infidelity, but whether or not yours will survive depends on what sort of infidelity took place and how much work you are both willing to put in.
 It is simply common sense to know that an opportunistic or a habitual cheater will cheat irrespective of how many times their cheating has been discovered and forgiven.
 Having said that any other reasons why your partner cheated do not mean they would not cheat again, so bear that in mind while deciding what steps to take next.